 - USB cable

-These parts can be bought from any online electronics distributor or parts-seller but for your convenience I have listed some places at the end of this tutorial.
-You might probably even have these parts already if you have read my blog on getting started with Arduino.
+These parts can be bought from any online vendor as for your convenience I have listed some places at the end of this tutorial.
+You might even have these parts already if you have read and tried the example from my blog on getting started with Arduino.

-Wire up the shorter -ve leg(called cathode) of the LED to any GND pin on the Arduino and the longer +ve leg(called anode) to any PWM capable pin.
-In the below image I have connected it to pin 11 because it is close to a GND pin and this allows me to skip breadboards and connecting wires.
+In this step, I will be showing how to build the circuit for this project.
+Start by connecting the shorter -ve leg(called cathode) of the LED to any GND pin on the Arduino and the longer +ve leg(called anode) to any PWM-capable pin.
+In the below image I have connected it to pin 11 because it is close to a GND pin and this allows me to skip using breadboards and extra wires.

-In this step, we will code and upload the sketch to the Arduino and see how it produces changes in the LED’s brightness.
-If you are not familiar with how to use the Arduino IDE, please see my getting started blog(It will really help).
-Here is the code-
+In this step, I will explain code required to use the above circuit for changing the LED’s brightness.
+If you are not familiar with how to use the Arduino IDE, please see my getting started blog.
+Here is a short but complete code-

 In this segment, I create a variable called pwm and give it a value of 11.
 Replace 11 with whichever pin you have used.
 I then set the pin to output mode.